Chrystia Freeland: Published works

-Political career (2013–present)
+Political career (2013–2026)

 On July 26, 2013, Freeland left journalism to enter politics.
 She sought the nomination for the Liberal Party in Toronto Centre to replace Bob Rae, who was stepping down to become chief negotiator and counsel for the Matawa First Nations in Northern Ontario's Ring of Fire.
-She won the nomination on September 15, and would face NDP candidate Linda McQuaig in the November 25 by-election.
-During the campaign she received criticism for purchasing a $1.3 million home, although the price was consistent with Toronto's home prices.
-Freeland won 49 per cent of the vote and was elected.
-In 2013, Freeland received campaign contributions from Paul M. Grod, former president of the Ukrainian Canadian Congress (UCC) and current president of the Ukrainian World Congress (UWG) and Ukrainian-Canadian businessman James C. Temerty.
+She won the nomination on September 15, and faced NDP candidate Linda McQuaig in the November 25 by-election.
+During the campaign, she received criticism for purchasing a $1.3 million home, although the price was consistent with Toronto's home prices.
+Freeland won 49 percent of the vote and was elected.
+In 2013, Freeland received campaign contributions from Paul M. Grod, former president of the Ukrainian Canadian Congress (UCC) and current president of the Ukrainian World Congress (UWG), and Ukrainian-Canadian businessman James C. Temerty.

 During the demonstrations leading up to the 2014 Ukrainian Revolution of Dignity, Freeland wrote an op-ed for The Globe and Mail, in which she excoriated the government of Viktor Yanukovych.
 She supported seizing personal assets and banning travel as part of economic sanction programs against Yanukovych and members of his government.
 That March, during the annexation of Crimea by Russia, Freeland visited Ukraine on behalf of the Liberal Party.
 She met community leaders and members of the government in Kyiv, including Mustafa Dzhemilev, leader of the Crimean Tatars; Vitali Klitschko, leader of the Ukrainian Democratic Alliance for Reform; and Ukrainian MP Petro Poroshenko, who was later elected president of Ukraine in May 2014.
 Since 2009, Freeland has been a regular attendee of the Yalta European Strategy annual meetings founded and sponsored by Ukrainian oligarch Victor Pinchuk.

 Freeland was one of thirteen Canadians banned from travelling to Russia under retaliatory sanctions imposed by Russian president Vladimir Putin in March 2014.
 She replied through her official Twitter feed, "Love Russ lang/culture, loved my yrs in Moscow; but it's an honour to be on Putin's sanction list, esp in company of friends Cotler & Grod."
 In the riding redistribution of 2012 and 2013, much of Freeland's base was shifted from Toronto Centre to the new riding of University—Rosedale, where she ran in the 2015 federal election.
-She defeated NDP challenger Jennifer Hollett with 50 per cent of the vote.
+She defeated NDP challenger Jennifer Hollett with 50 percent of the vote.